Quantum enhancement to information acquisition speed: Genuine -way signaling

 \section{Genuine $N$-way signaling}

-The set of all $k$-way signaling behaviors forms a polytope when embedded in a real vector space, since it is closed under probabilistic mixing (a simple proof is given in Appendix \ref{app:A}).
+In Appendix \ref{app:A} we provide a simple proof that the set of $k$-way signaling behaviors forms a polytope when embedded in a real vector space.
 Thus, one can characterize this set via necessary and sufficient conditions in form of facet inequalities.
-These and similar methods have been applied e.g. in the investigation of Bell's inequalities \cite{Nonlocality} and in causal modelling \cite{Causal1, Causal2}.
+These and similar methods have been applied e.g. in the investigation of Bell's inequalities \cite{device} and in causal modelling \cite{Causal1, Causal2}.
 Providing the full characterization of a polytope is hard in general and will not be pursued here (especially since we want to make a statement about the scenario involving a general number of parties).
 Instead, here we will focus on a particular inequality that we obtained as a natural generalization of inequalities computed numerically for low $N$ using the Python package \textit{cdd} \cite{cdd}.
 Moreover, we focus our attention to the case of binary inputs and outputs, i.e. $a,x_i\in\{0,1\}$.\\ The aforementioned inequality is the following:

 which is satisfied by any $k$-way-signalling behavior, for $k<N$.\\ To see that this is the case, notice that any $(N-1)$-way signalling behavior can be expressed as a convex sum of processes which leave out one location from the communication.
 If the $i$-th location is left out, then